Karanveerkvr/Techno-Chat/README.md

 # Techno-Chat
-Techno Chat is Web Chat Application made in Html, Css, JS and PHP.
+Techno Chat is Web Chat Application made in PHP.